HRSD Senior Leadership

 Phil Hubbard was the Sanitary Sewer Overflow Reduction Manager for the City of Virginia Beach prior to joining HRSD in 2007.
-In that capacity he ensured full compliance with regulatory orders, represented the city with DEQ and EPA, served as Team Leader for the Regional Capacity Team, and managed contracts with consulting engineers.
+In that capacity he ensured full compliance with regulatory orders, represented the City with the Virginia Department of Environmental Quality and the United States Environmental Protection Agency, served as Team Leader for the Regional Capacity Team, and managed contracts with consulting engineers.
 His extensive experience also includes more than 20 years as an operations manager in the city's public utilities department.
-A registered professional engineer, Mr. Hubbard holds a bachelor's degree in civil engineering from the Virginia Military Institute and has completed the Kenan-Flagler Water and Wastewater Leadership Program.
+A registered professional engineer, Mr. Hubbard holds a bachelor's degree in Civil Engineering from the Virginia Military Institute and has completed the Kenan-Flagler Water and Wastewater Leadership Program.
 He is a member of the American Society of Professional Engineers and WEF.
-He twice received the Virginia Beach City Manager's Creativity, Innovation and Public Service Award, and was named the 2010 Government Engineer of the Year by the Norfolk Branch of the American Society of Civil Engineers.
+He twice received the Virginia Beach City Manager's Creativity, Innovation and Public Service Award, and was named the Hampton Roads American Society Civil Engineers Government Engineer of the Year in 2010.

 Bruce W. Husselbee, PE